JamesLavin/sync_repos/README.md

 * Add option to halt on failure in single repo.
 (Current default behavior is to attempt to sync every directory, regardless of whether any repo fails)
 * Enable optional per-repo committing of uncommitted changes
 * Make Token a struct
-* Add strategies for syncing other resources besides Git repos
+* Add strategies for syncing other resources besides Git repos, like Hex packages!
 * Add option to suppress attempts to `git pull --rebase` (option could work globally or on a per-repo basis)
 * Currently works only when `master` branch is checked out: Make this work with non-`master` branches
 * Option to suppress saving all log files and instead save only the latest log file (or the last N log files?)